metablaster/WindowsFirewallRuleset/README.md

 ## Contributing or suggestions

-Bellow are general notes for requesting to add your rules or ideas about rules to project.\
+Below are general notes for requesting to add your rules or ideas about rules to project.\
 If you would like to contribute by writing scripts you should read [CONTRIBUTING.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/CONTRIBUTING.md) instead.

 Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\
-Just make sure you follow bellow notices:
+Just make sure you follow below notices:

 1. Provide some documentation or official reference for your rules so that it can be easy to verify that these rules do not contain mistakes, for example, for ICMP rules you would provide a link to